EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

       6c6f63616c686f737462 0914 04 ff 54085253C3991999A5FFB86921E99
       B607C067770E0 4d612f1092f1776f1c1668b3825e (58 bytes)
 ~~~~~~~~~~~~~~~~~
-{: #fig-edhoc-opt-2 title="CoAP message for EDHOC and OSCORE combined - signaled with EDHOC option" artwork-align="center"}
+{: #fig-edhoc-opt-2 title="CoAP message for EDHOC and OSCORE combined - signaled with the EDHOC Option" artwork-align="center"}

 ## Signalling in the OSCORE Option {#sign-2}

 <!-- Klaus preferred option -->

-Another way to signal that the EDHOC message is to be extracted from the CoAP payload as the first element of a CBOR sequence, encoded as a CBOR byte string, and that the processing defined in {{edhoc-in-oscore}} is to be executed, is to use one of the OSCORE Flag Bits.
+Another way to signal that the EDHOC message 3 is to be extracted from the CoAP payload as the first element of a CBOR sequence wrapped in a CBOR byte string, and that the processing defined in {{edhoc-in-oscore}} is to be executed, is to use one of the OSCORE Flag Bits of the OSCORE Option.

 Bit Position: 1

 Name: EDHOC

-Description: Set to 1 if the payload is a sequence of EDHOC data and OSCORE payload.
+Description: Set to 1 if the payload is a sequence of EDHOC message 3 and OSCORE ciphertext.

 Reference: this document